-Cloud Foundry is an open source cloud platform as a service (PaaS) on which developers can build, deploy, run and scale applications on public and private cloud models.
-VMware originally created Cloud Foundry and it is now part of Pivotal Software, whose parent company is Dell Technologies.
+Cloud Foundry is an open source cloud platform as a service (PaaS) on which developers can build, deploy, run and scale applications.
+VMware originally created Cloud Foundry, and it is now part of Pivotal Software, whose parent company is Dell Technologies.

 - BNY Mellon

 - ECS Team